marcocusano/minecraft-roleplay/README.md

 > If you're a programmer and not a ChatGPTer you can try to learn Java directly.
 Or maybe yes, try to ask ChatGPT how to...

 ## Testimonials
+The features available within this project, web app, Minecraft plugin, and others may differ from what is offered by platforms that adopt part or all of the logic present here.
 |                                                                                                                                           | **Project Name**                                                                   |
 |-------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|
 | [![AtlantisRP](https://github.com/marcocusano/minecraft-roleplay/blob/main/assets/testimonial-atlantisrp.png)](https://app.atlantisrp.it) | **AtlantisRP**: A PHP adaptation by CoralMC ([Preview](https://app.atlantisrp.it)) |